 The altitude of some of the peaks is more than 2000 m up to 3000 m in the highlands.
 During the daytime, the sun is bright and strong.
 Due to the hight, the temperature is pleasant.
 However, during the night the temperature drops below the freezing point.
 The Highlands has a spectacular landscape of lava rocks, sandstones or extinct volcano cones and sand dunes.

 The journey across the Yemeni Desert & Central Highlands is an exceptional trip.
-The towns and villages we pass turn us back in history.
-The simple life of the Yemeni and the fascinating landscape shift us in another time.
+The towns and villages turns back in history.
+The simple life of the Yemeni and the fascinating landscape shifts into another time.

-Obviously, in this rough climate and unpleasant environment, there are settlements.
+The landscape reminds a little of pictures from planet Mars.
+Mostly oleander and weed are the only vegetation in the landscape.
+The area is craggy, cleft and exceptionally dry and dusty.
+Surprisingly, in this rough climate and unpleasant environment, are still settlements.
 The villages build up in typical Yemeni skyscraper architecture.

 Even with low or no rain, in some of the valleys is a lush green.
 Most of the farmland used for cultivating Khat.
 Coffee shrubs, vegetables, olive trees or date palms growing fine in the valleys.
 Shortly before Sanna, the road crosses the Nail Yislah Pass.
 The pass is 2770 m high.
 It’s the highest point on the route from Aden through the Yemeni desert and Central Highlands until Sanaa.